≡ Menu

-Persuasive writing is also referred to as argumentative writing, because it argues a point that the writer is trying to present.
-When you write using a persuasive style, you want to incite your readers to response or to create a topic that prompts a thorough discussion.
-You must open with a statement about the issue that you are addressing.
-The next step is to state your position on a particular issue.
-The main text sets out arguments that are expanded with evidence and reasons backed up with facts.
+Persuasive writing is also referred to as argumentative writing because it argues a point that the writer is trying to present.
+When you write in a persuasive style, you want to inspire your readers to respond or to create a topic that prompts a thorough discussion.
+You should open with a statement about the issue that you are addressing.
+The next step is to state your position on that particular issue.
+The main text sets out arguments that are expanded with evidence and reasons backed up by facts.

-Most often, this type of writing style is used in essays or in a thesis where the author needs to layout the foundation for a particular viewpoint.
-There are a variety of triggers that can help you to draw your reading audience in and to engage them.
-The art of influencing the will requires that a proposed object appear desirable and presents a means to be proved that is conducive to attaining that particular object which depends on the process of reasoning.
+Most often, this type of writing is used in essays or theses, where the author needs to lay out the foundation for a particular viewpoint.
+There are a variety of techniques that can help you draw your reading audience in and engage them.
+The art of influencing someone’s will requires that the proposed object appear desirable and that the means of attaining it seem reasonable and effective.

-There are several types of triggers that are commonly used by writers when they are working on persuasive writing including:
+There are several types of techniques that writers commonly use when working on persuasive writing, including:

 1. Apologia

-Apologia is most often used in public relations situations, such as writing for speeches that justify or defend a person or make an apology for an action taken by that person.
-It can also be used in a simple statement that is a straight forward apology or disclaimer.
+Apologia is most often used in public relations situations, such as writing speeches that justify or defend a person or apologize for an action taken by that person.
+It can also be used in a simple, straightforward apology or disclaimer.

-* Differentiation is when the author distinguishes a particular questionable act from more harmful or serious actions.
+* Differentiation occurs when the author distinguishes a particular questionable act from more harmful or serious actions.

-· Bolstering is the attempt to improve or enhance an individual's image if they are under attack;
+· Bolstering is an attempt to improve or enhance an individual’s image when that person is under attack.

-· Transcendence which is when the act is placed in a different context; or
+· Transcendence occurs when the act is placed in a different context.

-· Denial where the questionable act is rejected in substance or intent either directly or indirectly.
+· Denial occurs when the questionable act is rejected in substance or intent, either directly or indirectly.

 2. Passion

-It has been said that when someone writes with passion it is what gives the writer an unfair advantage over the reader.
-Passion is included under every principle that is active in conjunction with our nature.
+It has been said that when someone writes with passion, it gives the writer an unfair advantage over the reader.
+Passion appeals to the emotions that are naturally active in all of us.

 3. Language features

-Language features are one of the main triggers of persuasive writing.
-For example, the writer must use the present tense, use emotive and technical language including powerful verbs and strong adjectives.
-The use of three adjectives or phrases is often undertaken to make them stand out better.
+Language features are among the main tools of persuasive writing.
+For example, the writer should use the present tense, emotive and technical language, powerful verbs, and strong adjectives.
+Writers often use groups of three adjectives or phrases to make ideas stand out.

 4. Pros and cons

 Discuss the pros and cons of a particular item or issue.
-When you approach a topic from both sides of the coin, it can help to draw in your audience and have them see your own point of view and how something can be good or bad.
-By presenting both pros and cons you make yourself appear unbiased.
-If you are really trying to present something in a good light you will generally present more pros than cons and the cons that are presented will be more positive things that are not that bad.
+When you approach a topic from both sides, it can help draw in your audience and encourage them to see your own point of view, as well as how something can be good or bad.
+By presenting both pros and cons, you make yourself appear unbiased.
+If you are trying to present something in a positive light, you will generally include more pros than cons, and the cons you do present will be minor or relatively easy to address.

 5. Emotions

 Make an emotional appeal to your reader.
 Use emotionally descriptive phrases to draw the reader into the material.
-"The poor helpless children were forced to do hours of homework every evening before bed".
-This kind of description draws the reader into the particular plight of a situation and makes them feel empathy or sympathy towards the situation.
+“The poor, helpless children were forced to do hours of homework every evening before bed.”
+This kind of description helps readers understand the plight being described and makes them feel empathy or sympathy toward those affected.

 6. Vocabulary

-Using emotive vocabulary, adjectives and adverbs e.g. "cruelly captured" rather than straight forward words.
-Words or phrases are repeated and stretched out to make them stick in the reader's mind.
+Use emotive vocabulary, adjectives, and adverbs, e.g., “cruelly captured,” rather than straightforward words.
+Words or phrases are often repeated or extended to make them stick in the reader’s mind.

 7. Argument

-Distorting facts and abuse opponents without being malicious.
-What is known as half truths – when facts can be manipulated to suit the argument of the writer (sometimes important substance is omitted to present a believable argument).
-Exaggeration is also used to move the reader into the writer's realm.
-"If I get one more task added to my workload, I'm moving to China".
+Argument involves presenting facts, challenging opposing views, and building a case without becoming malicious.
+It may also involve half-truths, in which facts are manipulated to suit the writer’s argument; sometimes important information is omitted to present a more believable argument.
+Exaggeration is also used to move the reader into the writer’s realm.
+“If I get one more task added to my workload, I’m moving to China.”

 8. Ask rhetorical questions

-These grab a reader's heart strings, making them think, but they don't need to have an answer back.
-Some very powerful rhetorical question starters:
+These tug at a reader’s heartstrings and make them think, but they do not require an answer.
+Some powerful rhetorical question starters include:

 · Do you really think…